 Dominique Strieder, LL.M.
-(Georgetown University), joined Pohlmann & Company in May 2017.
-Dominique advises German and international clients in relation to internal investigations, the management of compliance-related crises situations, the assessment and implementation of compliance systems as well as company’s corporate social responsibility and human rights obligations.
+(Georgetown University) joined Pohlmann & Company in May 2017.
+His practice focuses on advising German and international clients in the areas of compliance and internal investigations as well as on corporate social responsibility and human rights issues.

-Prior to joining Pohlmann & Company, Dominique worked for many years in the legal department of Siemens AG and for Clifford Chance.
+Prior to joining Pohlmann & Company, Dominique worked for many years in the legal department of Siemens AG and at Clifford Chance.

 Languages: German, English and Portuguese

 Admitted to practice as Rechtsanwalt in Germany and Solicitor in England & Wales.

 - Studies of political science at the Darmstadt University of Applied Sciences, law studies in Durham, London and Washington D.C.